henriquesimoes/xxix-pibic/README.md

 ## Acknowledgments

-We thank [FAPESP][fapesp] for financially supporting the project under grand
+We thank [FAPESP][fapesp] for financially supporting the project under grant
 \#2020/11194-4 and [SAE/Unicamp][sae-unicamp] for financially supporting Henrique
 F. Simões.

-Opinions, hypothesis and conclusions, or recommendations made in this material are responsibility of the author, and do not necessarily reflect FAPESP's point of view.
+Opinions, hypotheses and conclusions, or recommendations made in this material are responsibility of the author, and do not necessarily reflect FAPESP's point of view.